edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

     .unwrap();
 ```

-This attribute can also be used on an inner struct value that implements Queryable.
-Here, some random json is turned into a HashMap<String, String>:
+This attribute can also be used on an inner struct value that implements `Queryable`.
+Here, some random JSON is turned into a `HashMap<String, String>`:

 ```rust
 #[derive(Debug, Deserialize, Queryable)]